 She is a hafu, and her Japanese grandfather was so irate when he found out his daughter was romantically involved with a black man, he did not speak to her for 10 years.

 Osaka moved to the U.S. state of Florida with her family when she was three years old.
 She graduated from an American high school, became an American citizen, was tutored by American tennis coaches, and can barely speak two words of Japanese.
 Her Haitian father had a big influence on her career.

 So, if this is a proud moment for Japan, couldn’t we say that it is also a proud moment for the people of Haiti?
 And for the people of the United States, where she resides and of which she is also a lawful citizen?

 Isn’t it also a proud moment for all half-black-half-Japanese who can’t speak Japanese?

 One might also ask the question, who is Naomi Osaka?
 Is she Japanese?
 Is she American?
 Is she Japanese-American?
 American-Japanese?
 American-Haitian?
 Haitian –American?
 Haitian-Japanese?

 She has dual Japanese and American citizenship and will supposedly have to choose between them when she reaches the legal adult age of 21.
 However, like most people in her situation, she may just quietly keep both.

-The United States is full of racially-mixed people — over two-thirds of the population is non-white.
+The United States is full of racially-mixed people — roughly one-third of the population is non-white.
 There are immigrants from all over the world.
 New York City and other major U.S. cities have various certification tests in a dozen different languages.

 This is not the case in Japan, yet — but the country is changing.
 This is indicated in surveys conducted by the Tokei Suri Kenkyujo, a Japanese government research organization.